jarun/advcpmv/README.md

 ### Change your behaviour

-You can install the binaries and use `cpg -g` and `mvg -g` instead of cp and mv
+You can install the binaries and use `cpg -g` and `mvg -g` instead of cp and mv:

 ```
 sudo mv ./src/cp /usr/local/bin/cpg
 sudo mv ./src/mv /usr/local/bin/mvg
 ```

-Note that progress bar does not work with reflink - reflink disabled if using progress bar, unchanged otherwise
+Progress bar does not work with reflink (introduced v9.0 onwards).
+So reflink is disabled if using progress bar, left unchanged otherwise.

 ### Alias